How can we make it fun and easy for people to plan multi-location events?

 I grabbed a big pile of paper and sketched out variations of screen layouts, navigational systems, and UI elements.
 After looking at several options, my teammates and I decided that we liked the idea of using design elements that referenced subway maps.
 The sketched wireframes shown below are the early versions of what I ended up designing in Sketch for the Prototype.

-While the devs on my team worked on the back-end, I designed our web app Home screen.
+While the devs on my team worked on the back-end (coding in Rails and PostgreSQL), I designed our web app Home screen.
 It went through some significant variations before I settled on a visual design that I was happy with.
 The bottom screen shows the responsive version that our team coded for the demo.

 Using Sketch and InVision allowed me to rapidly move from paper and pencil sketches into an Interactive Prototype.
 After conducting Usability Tests with others at the hackathon, I was able to validate key parts of the design, and use use what I learned to add refinements to the design and interactive elements.